When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: seat-service

-It’s the original Everyman – a beautiful two-screener boasting both comfy chairs and sofas, as well as fancy food and drink delivered straight to your seat.
-Programming wise they show a mix of mainstream films and smaller independents, with a few broadcasts from London and NYC’s premier cultural institutions (theatre, ballet, opera etc.) thrown into the mix.
+It’s the original Everyman – a beautifully luxurious cinema with two screens boasting both comfy chairs and sofas, as well as fancy food and drink delivered straight to your seat.
+Programming-wise they show a mix of mainstream films and smaller independents, with a few broadcasts from London and NYC’s premier cultural institutions (theatre, ballet, opera, etc.) thrown into the mix.

 The Lexi Cinema | Kensal Rise

 Best for: supporting the local community

 We like the Lexi because it gives back.
 It’s staffed predominantly by local volunteers and gives 100% of profits to charity.
 Boutique in size, there are a couple of rows of regular cinema seats, as well as two rows of slightly comfier velvet tub chairs at the front.
 For drinks, they have a small bar with some great craft beers, and there’s options like Joe & Seph’s popcorn for snacks.

 Screen On The Green | Islington

 Best for: retro lovers

-It’s a one screen wonder offering both seats and sofas.
-As a member of the Everyman family, it also offers the same seat-service as Hampstead, meaning you can order a ‘Build Your Own Sundae’ with any two ice-cream scoops and your choice of three scrumptious toppings, before heading to the screen, where someone will hand-deliver it to you.
+It’s a one-screen wonder offering both seats and sofas.
+As a member of the Everyman family, it also offers the same luxury seat-service as Hampstead, meaning you can order a ‘Build Your Own Sundae’ with any two ice-cream scoops and your choice of three scrumptious toppings, before heading to the screen, where someone will hand-deliver it to you.

 Arthouse Crouch End | Crouch End

 Best for: programming beyond cinema

 As the name suggests, this handsome former Salvation Army Hall offers cinema, live music, comedy, and theatre.
-Cinema-wise they’re definitely in favour of more independent, arthouse stuff, although they do occasionally screen some of the bigger blockbusters, this is one of the best cinemas in London for catching the more independent, arthouse stuff.
+While they do occasionally screen some of the bigger blockbusters, this is one of the best cinemas in London for catching the more independent, arthouse stuff.
 We’re particularly fond of them for their ‘baby-safe’ screenings at Tuesday lunchtimes, offering mums and dads the chance to catch a film worry-free and instead, openly ooh and ah along with their little’uns.